icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

 {% slice1 %}
 ## Class

+The class encoding is complex and stateful.
+Since a class instance can point to another class instance (or even itself) and bring this instance into the encoded byte stream, the class encoding requires an indexing system and a scope, namely the payload of a request or a response.

-The class encoding is complex and described only in the [Ice manual](https://doc.zeroc.com/ice/3.7/ice-protocol-and-encoding/ice-encoding/data-encoding-for-classes).
-Slice1 corresponds to encoding version 1.1 in the Ice manual.
+The class encoding is described in the
+[Ice manual](https://doc.zeroc.com/ice/3.7/ice-protocol-and-encoding/ice-encoding/data-encoding-for-classes).
+Slice1
+corresponds to encoding version 1.1 in the Ice manual.

-IceRPC encodes classes in compact format by default, just like Ice.
+IceRPC encodes classes in the compact format by default, just like Ice.
 You can change this format with the `format` attribute.
 IceRPC can decode classes in any format.

 During decoding, IceRPC considers all classes that use the sliced format to be fully